Austria–Moldova relations

-Austria-Moldova relations are the bilateral relations between Austria and Moldova.
+Austria–Moldova relations are the bilateral relations between Austria and Moldova.
 Both countries established the diplomatic relations on 25 March 1992.
 Austria is represented in Moldova through its embassy in Chișinău.
 Moldova has an embassy in Vienna.
-Austria supports Moldova's European Union membership.
+Austria supports Accession of Moldova to the EU.

 High level visits

 In 1996, the President of Moldova, Mircea Snegur, visited Austria.
 In 1997, Petru Lucinschi, President of Moldova, participated in Salzburg at the Economical Summit of central and eastern Europe.
 In 1999, Petru Lucinschi met with Benita Ferrero-Waldner, State Secretary to the Austrian Federal Ministry of Foreign Affairs.
 He said that there were bright prospects for Moldova and Austria to expand their bilateral mutually beneficial cooperation, and spoke up for more active Austrian investment in privatized Moldovan enterprises and for creating the legal framework to broaden the bilateral interaction.

 In 2003, Vladimir Voronin, President of Moldova, participated at the 10th meeting of the heads of states from Central Europe in Salzburg, Austria, at a meeting that gave leaders from countries across the continent the chance to exchange ideas on an equal footing.
 In July 2007, Austrian State Secretary Hans Winkler met the Moldovan Deputy Foreign Minister, and stated that Moldova's course of reform was also in Austria's Interest.

 In January 2008, Vladimir Voronin met the director general for external economic relations at the Austrian Federal Economy and Labour Ministry Johann Sachs on a visit to Moldova.
 They discussed the recent successful meeting of the Moldovan-Austrian intergovernmental commission, and possibilities of developing Moldovan-Austrian trade and cooperation in renewable energy, agriculture and tourism.
 They noted that official data show that Moldova's exports to Austria went up by 50% and Austria's exports to Moldova by 80% in the first nine months of 2007.